These are among the questions we are asked most often, and this article is the most frequently read Bible FAQ on our Website.

 In modern Western culture we associate touching, kissing and the word "love" with a sexual relationship.
 But that was not at all the case in Biblical era culture.
 Most Bible scholars say these relationships were no more than close friendships.
 That is especially clear in the case of Jesus and John - the word translated as "loved" was the Greek word agape, which means kindness and respect rather than romantic or sexual love.

-Further, Jesus told us to eliminate the sins in our own lives rather than passing judgment or looking down on others.
-For if we judge other people harshly, we will, in turn, be judged harshly:
+The Bible's moral teachings are intended to help us live according to God's will.
+They are not intended to be used to condemn other people.
+We are never to take upon ourselves the task of judgment that belongs to God alone (Matthew 22:37-40, Hebrews 10:30, Romans 14:10-13, 1 Corinthians 4:5).
+Jesus told us to eliminate the sins in our own lives rather than passing judgment or looking down on others.
+Jesus said that if we judge other people harshly, we will, in turn, be judged harshly:

 "Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
 (NIV, Matthew 7:1-2)